lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 - Produce the minimum spanning tree and all pair shortest path tree for an unweighted graph.
 - Cycle detection in a graph (both undirected and directed).
 - Path finding.
 - Solving puzzles with only one solution, such as mazes.
-DFS can be adapted to find all solutions to a maze by only including nodes on the current path in the visited set.
+DFS can be adopted to find all solutions to a maze by only including nodes on the current path in the visited set.

 #### Breadth First Search (BFS)